 2026 Buyer's Guide

-From the satellite-connected Fenix 8 Pro to the entry-level Forerunner 165 — every Garmin worth buying in Britain right now, ranked, compared and matched to the right wrist.
+From the satellite-connected Fenix 8 Pro to the brand-new entry-level Forerunner 70 — every Garmin worth buying in Britain right now, ranked, compared and matched to the right wrist.

 The 2026 Garmin lineup spans rugged adventure tools, dedicated running watches and slim AMOLED smartwatches.

 Garmin's catalogue has never been more sprawling — or more confusing.
-After a frantic 2025 that delivered the Fenix 8 Pro with LTE and satellite messaging, the brand-new Forerunner 970 with running economy metrics, the rectangular Venu X1, and a refreshed Forerunner 570, Venu 4, Vivoactive 6 and Instinct 3, working out which model is actually right for you in 2026 takes some unpicking.
-I've spent the last few months living with most of them on a daily basis, swapping between marathon training, hill walks in the Lakes and the school run, and what follows is the head-to-head you actually need.
+After a frantic 2025 that delivered the Fenix 8 Pro with LTE and satellite messaging, the brand-new Forerunner 970 with running economy metrics, the rectangular Venu X1, and a refreshed Forerunner 570, Venu 4, Vivoactive 6 and Instinct 3, the company has kept its foot down in 2026: May saw an all-new entry-level trio — the Forerunner 70, 170 and 170 Music — that finally moves the budget tier to AMOLED and retires the long-serving Forerunner 165.
+Working out which model is actually right for you takes some unpicking.
+I've spent the last few months living with most of them on a daily basis, swapping between marathon training, hill walks in the Lakes and the school run, and what follows is the head-to-head you actually need as of June 2026.

-Garmin's UK lineup spans £150 entry-level fitness trackers up to £1,000 multi-sport flagships - the right pick is mostly about how seriously you train.
+Garmin's UK lineup spans budget AMOLED running watches up to four-figure multi-sport flagships - the right pick is mostly about how seriously you train.

 What we'll cover